 Let’s continue this journey of super cool hostels in Bangkok with a cinema.

 The Cocoon Hostel has a cute and neat cinema.
 It is great to watch a few episodes of games of Thrones or the classic “The Hangover” movie playing Bangkok.

 After all, your need some inspiration for the night out.

-The Cocoon Hostel is also the best hostel in Bangkok for digital nomads.
+The Cocoon Hostel is also the best accommodation choice for digital nomads.

 They have a community table with lots of space.
 Many digital nomads stay here and get some work done at these tables.

 A cute, little hostel with a big heart and lots of activities.
 In their own words they claim to be the “best hostel in Bangkok for solo travellers”!

 Holy Sheet Hostel is one of the hostels with a playstation 4 and plenty of games to play.

 Now, obviously we recommend you to get out there and explore the city.
 Yet, it is not a race, and playstation can be fun; we get it.

 Another super cool thing about Holy Sheet Hostels (besides the fun hostel name…) is their “pool parties“.